MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/docs/VoiceControls.md

 # Hands Free Voice Controls

+**NOTE:** By default these voice controls are disabled as they use an as yet unknown amount of internet.
+You can turn them on in the "general" section of Settings.

 Google Play Music Desktop Player has implemented the `webkitSpeechRecognition` API to pick up what you say and uses a cool JS command parser that I wrote myself to translate that into a single action or a complex series of actions.